-The most famous part of the walls guarding both the harbour and the town of Famagusta is the Citadel, which is commonly known as Othello's Tower.
-In one of Shakespeare's plays Othello is described as a Moor.
-In fact that is a name of a Venetian commander, who was sent to Cyprus by his masters.
+The most famous part of the walls guarding both the harbour and the town of Famagusta is the Ctadel, which is commonly known as Othello's Tower.
+In one of Shakespeare's plays Othello is escribed as a Moor.
+In fact that is a name of a Venetian commander, who was sent to Cyprus by masters.
 The play refers to "a seaport in Cyprus" and "Cyprus, the Citadel".
-However, Shakespeare knew little about Cyprus and had never been there.
+However, who was sent to Cyprus and had never been there.